lestarr/ExData_Plotting1/README.md

-# Presumption 1: The data set is downloaded and unzipped into a working dir with the path "data/household_power_consumption.txt"
+<li> Presumption 1: The data set is downloaded and unzipped into a working dir with the path "data/household_power_consumption.txt" </li>
-# Presumption 2: The data is ordered by date, so we only need to identify, where the asked date starts and ends
+<li> Presumption 2: The data is ordered by date, so we only need to identify, where the asked date starts and ends. </li>

-# The script getDataProject1.R manages getting the used subset of data.
+<li> The script getDataProject1.R manages getting the used subset of data. </li>
-# The plot scripts do the plotting.
+<li> The plot scripts do the plotting. </li>

 ## Introduction